Results

 #15.
 What is the minimum gauge of galvanized sheet metal allowed for rainwater downspouts or conductor located on the exterior side of a low-height building, according to Section 1102.1.2?

 #16.
-What type of pipe materials are required for downspouts of high-rise buildings, according to Section 1102.1.4?
+What is the required material for downspouts for high-rise buildings according to Section 1102.1.4?

-#19.
+#17.
 Can rainwater piping be used as soil, waste, or vent pipes according to Section 1102.2.1?

 Chapter 11: Storm Drainage System